Skip to main content

 Background

 Since its inception in 2009, EMODnet Seabed Habitats has developed, improved and gradually increased the coverage of a broad-scale seabed habitat map Europe's seabed, also known as EUSeaMap.
-The most recent iteration was created in 2021 using the latest seabed substrate from EMODnet Geology.
+The most recent iteration was created in 2023 using the latest seabed substrate from EMODnet Geology.

 In addition, EMODnet Seabed Habitats continued the work started by MESH and MESH Atlantic projects in collating and making available seabed habitat maps from surveys, through the map viewer.

-In its third Phase (2017-2021), EMODnet Seabed Habitats began to collate and provide habitat point data and the outputs of habitat distribution modelling.
+In its third Phase (2017–2021), EMODnet Seabed Habitats began to collate and provide habitat point data and the outputs of habitat distribution modelling.
 In addition, this phase saw the creation of new composite data products, which combine data from the existing collation of habitat maps and observations to show the distribution of specific habitats.
-Examples in the Essential Ocean Variable habitats Live hard coral cover, Seagrass cover and Macroalgal canopy cover.
+Examples in the Essential Ocean Variable habitats include Live hard coral cover, Seagrass cover and Macroalgal canopy cover.

-Phase four (2021-2023) saw EMODnet Seabed Habitats expand, into two new regions: the Caspian Sea and some European territories in the Caribbean.
+Phase four (2021–2023) saw EMODnet Seabed Habitats expand into two new regions: the Caspian Sea and some European territories in the Caribbean.
 An updated version of EMODnet broad-scale seabed habitat map for Europe (EUSeaMap) was delivered, along with new coastal wetland and essential fish habitat products.

 Phase five (2023–2025).
 In this phase EMODnet Seabed Habitats will: